35percent/11tystarter/src/posts/peckham-not-for-sale-aylesham-community-action-launch-crowd-justice-appeal.md

 ### Aylesham Community Action to join the legal action

-Aylesham Community Action (ACA) have led the fight against Berkeley Homes and helped generate ove 2,000 objections to Berkeley's scheme.
-They have permission to take part in the Inquiry as an independent 'Rule 6 party'.
-They have engaged
+Aylesham Community Action (ACA) have led the fight against Berkeley Homes and helped generate over 2,000 objections to Berkeley's scheme.
+They now have permission to take part in the Inquiry as an independent 'Rule 6' party and are **aiming to raise £50,000 to meet legal costs**.
+Barrister [Hashi Mohammad](https://www.landmarkchambers.co.uk/barristers/hashi-mohamed) of Landmark Chambers and Southwark Law Centre have been engaged as ACA's legel representives.

+As well as being a barrister Hashi is author of the critically acclaimed book 'A Home of One’s Own: Why the Housing Crisis Matters'.
+He is also the Chair of Coin Street Housing Cooperative on the South Bank.
+Southwark Law Centre's Planning Voice Project has been working with ACA throughout the Aylesham planning process.
+SLC has been a consitent supporter of housing campaigns in Southwark, including Save Borough Triangle and Up the Elephant.

-Local campaign group Aylesham Community Action has also vowed to continue its long-running fight against Berkeley's plans, by applying to take part in the inquiry, as an independent 'Rule 6' party.
-Southwark Housing and Planning Emergency (SHAPE) has pledged its continuing support.
+ACA also enjoys the support of SHAPE Southwark Housing and Planning Emergency (SHAPE) has pledged its continuing support.